brandoncaulfield/sap-nw-abap-trial-docker-windows/README.md

 ./install.sh
 ```

-9. Once the SAP system is installed successfully run the following commands:
+9. Once the SAP system is installed successfully start the new SAP system by running the following commands:

 ```sh
 su npladm